Understand your emotions around money.

 Something is Holding You Back

 You’re not sure how to tackle these issues.
 You have a financial planner, and they advise you about your investments, but you still have a sense of unease that you can’t quite define.
-And you don’t want to keep arguing with your spouse about money.
+And you don’t want to keep arguing with your partner about money.
 In other aspects, you have a good relationship.
 You just want to enjoy your life together, without all this money tension.
 So if your financial planner isn’t the right person to talk to about this, then who is?
 You’re not alone in not knowing who to turn to, to help you move past these money obstacles.

 Financial Therapy Can Help

-A therapist can help you see that money isn’t about finances—it’s about emotions.
+A therapist can help you see that money isn’t only about finances—it’s about emotions.
 And we all have emotional patterns that guide our financial decision making.
 Sometimes those patterns are useful and healthy; other times, they get in the way.
 Financial therapy will help you understand your beliefs and emotions around money, free yourself of the beliefs and emotional patterns that aren’t working for you, and thrive financially.
 I will listen nonjudgmentally to your concerns, and guide you through the process of discovering how your beliefs and emotions around money shape your financial decisions.

 Some Concerns You May Have About Therapy